 A harasser can be the employee’s supervisor, supervisor in another area, co-worker, or individual who is not a Metra employee, such as a client, customer, vendor, or someone doing business with Metra.
 Some examples of harassing and/or discriminating behavior include, but are not limited to threatening, intimidating or hostile acts, offensive or denigrating remarks, jokes and/or displays.

 Metra provides equal employment opportunities to persons with mental or physical disabilities in all aspects of employer/employee relations.

-Metra will provide reasonable accommodations to qualified job applicants and employees with physical and mental disabilities so that they may be able to preform the essential functions of his/her job, unless such accommodation would pose an undue hardship, in accordance with the American with Disabilities Act of 1990 (ADA) as amended by the ADA Amendments Act of 2008, hereafter (ADAAA).
+Metra provides reasonable accommodations to applicants and employees with physical or mental disabilities so that they may be able to perform the essential functions of their jobs, unless doing so would cause undue hardship to Metra.